Large Language Models Are Still Misled by Simple Bias Ensembles: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated remarkable performance across diverse domains \cite{achiam2023gpt}.
 However, previous works have shown that LLMs would also learn \textbf{bias} during the training process \cite{schick2021self,navigli2023biases,klimashevskaia2024survey}, leading to \emph{poor generalizability} of LLMs \citep{du2023towards,cheng2024fairflow,2025RAZOR}.
-Thus, it is crucial to assess LLMs’ generalizability with respect to biases and explore effective solutions for enhancement.
+Thus, it is crucial to assess LLMs’ generalizability with respect to biases.

-Recently, a series of benchmarks \cite{manerba2024social,bang2024measuring} have been proposed to investigate the generalizability of LLMs with respect to biases.
-In most of these benchmarks, each piece of data typically contains only one type of controlled bias, with a small number of them containing two types.
-However, a single piece of data may simultaneously contain multiple types of biases in practical applications.
-As shown in Figure~\ref{fig:intro}, this example contains five different types of biases that have been identified on the natural language inference (NLI) task \cite{gururangan2018annotation,dev2020measuring,sun2024causal}, and these types of biases have the same polarity `entailment' (i.e., these types of biases will all cause an LLM to tend to predict the same answer `entailment').
-However, the gender of Oliver is not mentioned in the premise.
-Therefore, the relationship between the premise and the hypothesis is neutral.
+Recently, with the evolution of LLMs, their robustness against individual simple biases has been enhanced.
+However, we observe that the ensemble of multiple simple biases still exerts a significant negative influence on LLMs.
+As shown in Figure~\ref{fig:intro}(a), this example ensembles multiple types of simple biases that have been identified in the natural language inference (NLI) task \cite{gururangan2018annotation,anantaprayoon2024evaluating,sun2024causal}, and these biases have the same polarity `entailment' (i.e., each of these biases induces LLMs to exhibit an identical prediction tendency toward `entailment'), thereby producing a cascading amplification effect.
+Current LLMs tends to predict that the premise entails the hypothesis for this case due to these biases.
+However, the gender of Alex is not mentioned in the premise and constables can also be women.
+Therefore, the true relationship between the premise and the hypothesis is neutral.

-This type of data poses a greater challenge to LLMs because each type of bias can cause LLMs to tend to make certain predictions.
-If a single piece of data contains multiple types of biases, and these biases have the same polarity, it becomes extremely difficult for LLMs to utilize useful semantic information during inference.
-It also poses new challenges to the existing debiasing methods.
-This is because even if there is just one type of bias that has not been eliminated, it is likely to significantly affect the generalizability of LLMs.
-As a result, it is crucial to assess LLMs’ generalizability by utilizing data that contains multiple types of biases.
+Furthermore, our experimental results presented in Figure~\ref{fig:intro}(b) demonstrate that the performance of different LLMs all exhibits a degradation as the number of manually introduced biases increases, which indicates that LLMs are susceptible to being misled by a series of simple biases.
+Given that real-world data samples are typically confounded by a wide range of biases, LLMs tend to exhibit unstable performance when deployed in real-world scenarios.
+This unstable performance carries profound and far-reaching risks across diverse application scenarios, undermining both the reliability of model outputs and the trustworthiness of LLM-driven decision-making systems.
+For example, in high-stakes domains such as clinical diagnosis and legal document analysis, LLMs may generate distorted conclusions or recommendations influenced by a series of simple biases, thereby inflicting substantial losses.